Richard Gregory Memorial Lecture 2018

 Luke is known in the city for the giant waterslide ‘Park and Slide’ he installed down Park Street in 2014 and the flotilla of fishing boats exhibited in Leigh Woods for the Bristol Green Capital 2015.
 The artwork ‘Withdrawn’, acted as an events space and installation artwork for the public to explore.

-Last year his installation ‘Play Me I’m Yours’ saw 20 street pianos placed across the city for everyone to play.
-Currently Museum of the Moon is touring the world.
-The artwork has just returned from the Commonwealth Games in Australia and touring India with the British Council.
+In 2017 his installation ‘Play Me I’m Yours’ saw 20 street pianos placed across the city for everyone to play.
+Currently Museum of the Moon is touring the world, where it was exhibited at the Commonwealth Games in Australia and touring India with the British Council.

-Luke's current collaboratoin with Bristol Vision Institute, The Impossible Garden, at the Botanic Garden was open from July to November 2018 and welcomed over 15,000 visitors.
+Luke's collaboration with Bristol Vision Institute, The Impossible Garden, at the Botanic Garden was open from July to November 2018 and welcomed over 15,000 visitors.

-This is a unique set of new experimental sculptures, inspired by visual phenomena.
-The exhibition aims to enhance our understanding of vision.
-As visitors explore the garden, they will discover 12 engaging art exhibits, designed to help promote understanding and stimulate debate about how visual impairments can affect our perception of the world around us.
+The exhibition, a unique set of new experimental sculptures, was inspired by visual phenomena and its aim was to enhance our understanding of vision.
+As visitors explored the garden, they discovered 12 engaging art exhibits, designed to help promote understanding and stimulate debate about how visual impairments can affect our perception of the world around us.

 The unique idea of The Impossible Garden came about after Luke’s nine-month residency at the Bristol Eye Hospital and BVI, funded by the Leverhulme Trust.
 Luke applied for the residency together with Cathy Williams, a member of BVI and a Consultant in Paediatric Ophthalmology at Bristol Eye Hospital.
-Cathy is delighted how The Impossible Garden has begun conversations and is encouraging greater public understanding about the many processes involved in “seeing”, because families tell her that lack of understanding is often a barrier to getting support for children with many kinds of visual impairment.
+Cathy is delighted how The Impossible Garden has begun conversations and is encouraging greater public understanding about the many processes involved in “seeing”.
+Families tell her that lack of understanding is often a barrier to getting support for children with many kinds of visual impairment.

 About Richard Gregory Memorial Lectures